 ARTICLE NATASHA STAGG, (EDM)ILY

 Paul Oakenfold is one of the most widely appreciated DJs in the world, with a music-making history so dense and influential, it’s difficult to compile digitally.
 Although he’s a self-described trance DJ first and a producer second, he’s known, too, for fusing unexpected genres.
 His steady work of breaking barriers in beat matching is partially what’s kept his name so prominent for decades.
 At 50, Oakenfold is still making records no one has tried yet, hand-picking who we’ll all be listening to next, and touring, after taking a long break to write music for films.
-It’s hard to contemplate all the work he’s done in terms of numbers, because even the long lists of chart-topping tracks he’s written and produced doesn’t come close to describing the nights he’s made for hundreds of millions of people worldwide throughout his party-providing career.
+It’s hard to contemplate all the work he’s done in terms of numbers, because even the long lists of chart-topping tracks he’s written and produced don’t come close to describing the nights he’s made for hundreds of millions of people worldwide throughout his party-providing career.
 And more baffling is the time span: When he started DJing in the late 1970s, no public record of club-goers’ happiness was kept as per today with social media.
 The live sets weren’t up online later, they were played with records, a combination of songs only available that night for one lucky crowd.

 A new heavyweight in the trance scene, Danny Howard knows the ups and downs of the current status quo.
 Now, shows and mixes are held up to scrutiny immediately after going live, which means it’s every DJ’s ego for itself.
 Up against the entire world and hundreds of thousands of wannabe DJs, its saying a lot to simply make a name for one’s self, much less a viable career here.
-And at 26 (almost exactly half Oakenfold’s age), Howard’s making more than goal.
+And at 26 (about half Oakenfold’s age), Howard’s making more than goal.

 Oakenfold and Howard released their first collaboration, “Ready For Love,” last November, melding their two distinct yet versatile sounds.
 The two tell us they are worlds apart in many ways, but see eye to eye when it comes to purity of form.
 Both describe DJing as part fulfilling a crowd’s expectations, and part teaching that crowd something new.
 While Oakenfold helped to establish Ibiza as an electronic music breeding ground, Howard was recently awarded a residency at Pacha Ibiza by the BBC, something he considers a dream come true, the city being a “spiritual home for dance music” to Brits.
 The stars have aligned for the master and the student, as both are making leaps this year in their already impressive careers, with many an interconnecting pivot point to follow their successful single.
 Another sign from above that all is falling into place?
 Howard’s first NYC show is with Oakenfold at Pacha, New York, a welcome name for the Ibiza school of dance grad.
 V caught up with Howard and Oakenfold that very evening to talk new sounds, current trends, and Oakenfold’s involvement in the bling ring scandal that inspired a film.

 You’re playing at Pacha tonight.
 Have you been there?